Comparing the Stacks

 ...forgot about client-side rendering provide a templating engine that works on the browser too - with all browser discrepancies taken care of :)

-...cannot compress their output or send multiple pages at once send the current page uncompressed (for lynx/noScript viewers), then send a cachable compressed archive of the rest, so instantaneous page loading can occur.
+...cannot compress their output or send multiple pages at once send a cachable compressed archive of all templates and styles after loading, then make going from page to page instantaneous.

 ...are a mess